Anantha-Rao12/Peptides-against-Cerebral-Malaria/MD-simulation/Hbond-analysis/hbond-analyzer-readME.md

-# Computing the number of Hydroogen Bonds
+# Computing the Hydrogen Bond Profile

 The bash script hbond-analyzer is a wrapper-script containing functions built over Chimera and uses the --nogui flag to run it without the graphical user interface.